lab9k/Solid-Pods-For-IoT/Dashboard/README.md

 - Install [node.js](https://nodejs.org/en/).
 - Open a terminal in the `RMLMapper` folder and run `npm install` to install the dependencies.
   A list of the used packages can be found in `package.json` under `"dependencies"`.
+- At the time of writing, one of the packages (`solid-file-client`) requires an additional installation step described [here](https://github.com/jeff-zucker/solid-file-client/blob/master/README.md#installing).

 ## Usage